Eisaku Satō: Political career

-Prime minister
+Premiership (1964–1972)

 Satō succeeded Ikeda after the latter resigned due to ill health.
-His government was longer than many, and by the late 1960s he appeared to have single-handed control over the entire Japanese government.
-He was a popular prime minister due to the growing economy; his foreign policy, which was a balancing act between the interests of the United States and China, was more tenuous.
-Student political radicalization led to numerous protests against Satō's support of the United States–Japan Security Treaty, and Japanese tacit support for American military operations in Vietnam.
-These protests expanded into massive riots, which eventually forced Satō to close the prestigious University of Tokyo for a year in 1969.
+He would go on to serve the longest stint of any prime minister up until that time, and by the late 1960s he appeared to have single-handed control over the entire Japanese government.
+He was a popular prime minister due to the growing economy; his foreign policy, which was a balancing act between the interests of the United States and China, was more tenuous, and his grip on domestic politics was challenged by growing opposition to his administration's support for the American military operations in Vietnam.

-After three terms as prime minister, Satō decided not to run for a fourth.
-His heir apparent, Takeo Fukuda, won the Sato faction's support in the subsequent Diet elections, but the more popular MITI minister, Kakuei Tanaka, won the vote, ending the Satō faction's dominance.
+Foreign policy

-Relations with China and Taiwan
+China and Taiwan

 Satō is the last Prime minister of Japan to visit Taiwan during his term.
 In 1965, Satō approved a US$150 million loan to Taiwan.
 He visited Taipei in September 1967.
 In 1969, Satō insisted that the defense of Taiwan was necessary for the safety of Japan.
 Satō followed the United States in most major issues, but Satō opposed the Nixon visit to China.
 Satō also bitterly opposed the entry of the PRC into the United Nations in 1971.

+South Korea

+On 22 June 1965, the Satō government and South Korea under Park Chung Hee signed the Treaty on Basic Relations Between Japan and the Republic of Korea, which normalized relations between Japan and South Korea for the first time.
+Relations with Japan had previously not been officially established since Korea's decolonization and division at the end of World War II.